VergaJU/ScoreMarkers/README.md

   -b BETA, --beta BETA  Negative markers bias, correct the weight of negative markers.
 Default=1 -l LABEL, --label LABEL
-                        Name of the new variable in .obs, default = 'new_label'
+                        Name of the new variable in .obs, default = 'new_label' -t THRESHOLD_LABEL, --threshold_label THRESHOLD_LABEL
+                        Name of the label to use when cells scores doesn't pass the threshold, default = 'Other' -v THRESHOLD_VALUE, --threshold_value THRESHOLD_VALUE
+                        Value of the threshold scores has pass to label the cells

 required arguments:
   -i INPUT_FILE, --input_file INPUT_FILE
-                        anndata file with cells to be processed -c CSV, --csv CSV     CSV file with labels and markers, NOTE: First column must contains the labels Negative and positive markers must be in separated lines The header need this format: 'Label' for the labels, 'PoN' for the column that specify if the marker is positive or negativeThe other columns containing markers can be unnamed
+                        anndata file with cells to be processed -c CSV, --csv CSV     CSV file with labels and markers, NOTE: First column must contains the labels Negative and positive markers must be in separated lines
+                        The header need this format: 'Label' for the labels, 'PoN' for the column that specify if the marker is positive or negativeThe other columns containing markers can be unnamed

 ```